faranbutt/GraphFMD/README.md

 ## 🚀 How to Participate

 To ensure the secrecy of the test labels and participant data, we use a **Secure Submission Portal**.
-You no longer need to open Pull Requests.

 ### Step 1: Prepare your Files
 You must prepare two files: